California's School Libraries Make a DifferenceThis information shows the correlation between a strong school library program and student achievement.

 - Collection size

 In elementary, middle school and high school libraries, teacher librarian staffing and total staffing are strongly related to the level of services provided.
-What’s more, increases in library services are related to higher STAR test scores.
+What’s more, increases in library services are related to higher academic achievement.
 Staffing is key in creating strong school libraries.

 The bottom line?
 It’s about equity.
 Strong school libraries help give our students the best chance to succeed.